UBC-Solar/sunlink/docs/API.md

     - `'PARSE_FAIL'` => parsing failed for some reason (could be because the CAN ID is not in the DBC file used by the parser or any data formatting error/inconsistency).

     - `'INFLUX_WRITE_FAIL'` => parsing succeeded but the parser was unable to write the measurements to the InfluxDB instance.
 In this case, check that the InfluxDB container is up and reachable.
-Another problem could be interfernce of different types in the same Influx bucket (Ex. adding ints to a bucket already containing floats)
+Another problem could be interference of different types in the same Influx bucket (Ex. adding ints to a bucket already containing floats)

 2. The `message` field is a dictionary of the parsed message that came into the parser.
-This field is only populated when the `result` field is `'OK'` or `'INFLUX_WRITE_FAIL'`.
+This field is  populated with the data dictionary when the `result` field is `'OK'`.
+However, if the `result` field is `'PARSE_FAIL'` or `'INFLUX_WRITE_FAIL'` then the `message` field is a string of the raw message payload.
 This is to allow offline logging of failed messages for later debugging.

 3. The `id` field is the `"ID"` field of the `data` dictionary of the data class.
 For CAN this is the hex ID, for GPS messages this is the timestamp of the message, and for IMU it is the type + dimension of the message.